Ibrahim Tanko: Borussia Dortmund

-Born in Kumasi, Tanko signed with German side Borussia Dortmund from King Faisal Babes F.C. at age 17, making him the third youngest player to appear professionally for them behind Nuri Şahin and Lars Ricken.
+Born in Kumasi, Tanko began his professional career in Germany at just 17, signing with German side Borussia Dortmund from King Faisal Babes F.C.
+This made him the third-youngest player ever to feature for the club, behind Nuri Şahin and Lars Ricken.
 He made his Bundesliga debut on 24 September 1994 in a 5–0 home win against VfB Stuttgart, and finished his first season with 14 games and one goal.

 Tanko participated in three matches, all as a late substitute, in Borussia's 1996–97 UEFA Champions League victorious run.
-Injuries and loss of form led to an eventual demotion to the Borussia Dortmund II where he played 24 league matches from 1998 to 2000.
+Injuries and loss of form led to an eventual demotion to Borussia Dortmund II, where he played 24 league matches from 1998 to 2000.

 He made another 13 league appearances before leaving the club in 2001.
 He was also suspended and eventually released after testing positive for cannabis.
 During his seven-year period with the club, he made 71 appearances in all competitions for the first team and scored three goals.